Longitudinal Dynamics of Large and Small Systems from a 3D Bayesian Calibration of RHIC Top-energy Collision Data: Full default posterior correlations

 \section{Full default posterior correlations}

-In this appendix we show, in two parts, the full 2D correlations between all 20 of the model parameters in the default calibration in Fig.~\ref{fig_param_posterior_default_full}.
+In this appendix we show, in two parts, the full 2D correlations between all 20 of the model parameters in the default calibration in Figs.~\ref{fig_param_posterior_default_full_a} and ~\ref{fig_param_posterior_default_full_b}.
 This is a more complete picture of the correlations shown in Fig.~\ref{fig_param_posterior_default}, which showed only a selection of parameters for readability and focus.